Andreas-Dorfner/Powerline-USB-C/README.md

 The PCBs are designed to jlcpcbs 2 Layer design capabilities to be compatible with most cheap PCB services.
 ## Parts List:
 The only difficult-to-source parts are the USB-C connector and regulator ICs.
 I got both from Digikey.
-I also recommend getting the CH224k from a reputable supplier like LCSC to avoid broken parts.
+I also recommend sourcing the CH224k from a reputable supplier like LCSC to avoid broken parts.
+You also need two M2 5mm standoffs and 4 M2 screws that fit the standoffs (max.
+4mm) to assemble the Module.
 |Part Number|Value|Information|
 |---|---|---|
 |C1|0805 1uF 50V X7R|Decoupling Capacitor for the CH224K|